TrellixVulnTeam/luigi_3P9D/luiggi/README.md

 foo = "Hello" + " World" # Assign "Hello World" to foo
 ```

-Assignment in Luigi is a statement.
+Assignment in Luiggi is a statement.
 Contrary to other languages such as C, it is not possible to assign values to a variable in the middle of an expression.

 ## Control flow